Skip to main content

 Statement of Diversity, Access, Equity, and Inclusion

-We, the faculty, staff, students and alumni of the Theatre Department at SUNY Oswego in accordance with the School of Communication, Media, and the Arts, believe that diversity is not merely the celebration of difference, but the active pursuit of equity, inclusion and respect through our disciplines.
+We, the faculty, staff, students and alumni of the Theatre Department at SUNY Oswego in accordance with the College of Communication, Media, and the Arts, believe that diversity is not merely the celebration of difference, but the active pursuit of equity, inclusion and respect through our disciplines.
 As practitioners in the fields of communication, media and the arts, we believe in critically examining our differences and similarities as part of the learning process, and in creating an academic environment that reflects a rich and diverse community to which we belong, not a uniform whole to which we assimilate.

 While our definition of diversity is open and broad, we believe in being specific about the ways in which different kinds of diversity matter differently, including through the intersections of cultural, religious, racial, ethnic, gender, sexual identity, physical and intellectual ability, income-level, and other kinds of diversity.
 Across our creative and scholarly fields, we are actively engaged in the study and production of forms of representation that engage with these differences.